 Above: Summer essentials.
 Photograph from A Chic Fixer-Upper on Fire Island, Budget Edition.

-Having top-quality Internet and Wi-Fi service is a must for any property that’s rented regularly.
+Having top-quality Wi-Fi is a must for any property that’s rented regularly.
 Too many times of late, my family and I have arrived to find spotty coverage and a limited number of allowed simultaneous connections.
 In all cases, the problem could be traced to an old router.
-Fortunately, reliable routers keep getting better and less expensive: I recommend the NetGear R6250 ($106.95 on Amazon) or any of Apple’s wireless routers.
+Fortunately, reliable routers keep getting better and less expensive.
 For a small investment, solid Wi-Fi ensures content tenants.

-make sure to provide ample instructions on how to use the remotes. photograph b 21
+make sure to provide ample instructions on how to use the remote. photograph by 21

-Above: Make sure to provide ample instructions on how to use the remotes.
+Above: Make sure to provide ample instructions on how to use the remote.
 Photograph by Matthew Williams for The Organized Home.

-Make sure you provide clear instructions on how to use the TV remote—it’s the rare renter who is able to figure this out without your guidance (and at least one email SOS).
-As for music, nearly everyone now travels with their audio collection in their mobile or laptop.
-Getting that music piped into the house’s sound system in your rental should always be a snap.
-But often a critically important cable is missing: the one that connects the back of the stereo to the headset jack of the portable device.
-This is an under $10 cable that can make or break whether favorite tunes get amplified during your renter’s vacation.
-When I rent a house, I always pack a cord.
-A newer, more complete travel option to consider is a compact Bluetooth speaker, such as the Jawbone Mini JamBox ($79.99).
-Light enough to travel in your backpack or handbag, it provides sound for big rooms—no cables required.
+Make sure you provide clear instructions on how to use the TV remote and connection to streaming services—it’s the rare renter who is able to figure this out without your guidance (and at least one email SOS).
+As for music, nearly everyone now travels with their audio collection in their Bluetooth-enabled mobile or laptop.
+Getting that music piped into the house’s sound system in your rental should always be a snap: Be sure to provide a compact Bluetooth speaker, like those by Sonos, and clear instructions for connecting via Bluetooth.
+(For the few guests who don’t use Bluetooth, a cord backup is a nice touch.)

 For weekly or longer rentals, it’s a good idea to hire a weekly cleaning service to come into the house and clean for the tenants while they’re there.
 This gives you some extra eyes to check out how things are going and also ensures that the house is kept up on a regular basis.
 Many owners call out the cleaning service as an extra but required fee; others just include it in the overall cost of the rental.